Thulinma/ACNLPatternTool/CONTRIBUTING.md

 It's important that you follow the conventions set aside in the code.
 Specific organization styles are intended to keep the project maintainable and scalable.
-This includes things from file organization, module decoupling, to even small pieces such as import statements.
+This includes things from file organization, module decoupling, to even small pieces such as import statements and parameter orders.
 Important concepts such as data stores, portals, and other rendering framework-related knowledge will definitely help you here.

 ### Performance and Optimization